jnpark3/Edge_Classification_With_GNNs/README.md

  - While I was solving issues related to git, I forked one of my previously existing (and irrelevant) repositories to get this repository started.
 As a result, there are two commits on this rep originating before March; these are completely disconnected from my submission.

+ - See my other submission on the software engineering task to see my model included in `gnn_tracking/models/`.

  - Otherwise, this task was surprisingly enjoyable and I had a good time.
 Thank you for your time and consideration.